 12. The amount of Dividend in respect of shares for which an instrument of transfer has been delivered to the company but which have not been registered for a valid reason shall be transferred to the Unpaid Dividend Account.

-Members may authorize the company in writing to pay the Dividend to the transferee specified in the instrument of transfer and the company shall act upon such authorization.
-However, where such instrument is not valid for any reason, the company shall not act upon such authorization and intimate the concerned Member accordingly.
+Members may authorise the company in writing to pay the Dividend to the transferee specified in the instrument of transfer and the company shall act upon such authorisation.
+However, where such instrument is not valid for any reason, the company shall not act upon such authorisation and intimate the concerned Member accordingly.

 In case of shares which have not been transferred because the ownership thereof is in dispute, or where specific prohibitory orders have been passed by a court or statutory authority, Dividend should be kept in abeyance and be transferred to the Unpaid Dividend Account, as and when it becomes due.